ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Introduction

 Despite their success, existing approaches are inherently reactive in nature: they operate on a fixed clinical trial protocol and produce a prediction or post-hoc explanation of trial success or failure.
 However, these methods do not address a more practically consequential problem: they are unable to respond to a determined trial failure due to the lack of actionable interventions.
-In real-world drug discovery, stakeholders require not only assessments of failure risk, but also actionable guidance on protocol redesign, including principled modifications or augmentations informed by the identified sources of risk.
+In real-world drug discovery, stakeholders require not only assessments of failure risk, but also actionable guidance on protocol redesign, including principled modifications or augmentations informed by the identified sources of risk~\citep{dagenais2022use,baumfeld2020trial}.

-To bridge this gap, in this work, we propose \mname, a self-evolving AI agent framework that moves beyond static prediction toward actionable intervention via end-to-end trial protocol optimization, while continuously improves its redesign policies.
-The framework instantiates a coordinated multi-agent pipeline that performs failure diagnosis, protocol redesign, and candidate evaluation, with domain knowledge and safety awareness embedded at each decision stage.
+To bridge this gap, in this work, as shown in \Cref{fig:retrial_agent}, we propose \mname, a self-evolving AI agent that moves beyond static prediction toward actionable intervention via end-to-end trial protocol optimization, while continuously improving its redesign policies.
+The inherently language-rich nature of clinical trial protocols makes this an ideal domain for LLM-based optimization.
+Our framework instantiates a coordinated multi-agent pipeline that performs failure diagnosis, protocol redesign, and candidate evaluation, with domain knowledge and safety awareness embedded at each decision stage.
 Beyond a single optimization run, we adopt the prediction model as a simulation environment to provide rewards for continuous self-improvement.
-Specifically, \mname$\,\,$maintains local memory to accumulate iteration-level feedback and reward-attributed modification outcomes for within-trial adaptation, while a global memory distills transferable redesign patterns across trials to enable warm start initialization and exploration calibration.
-Through this hierarchical learning structure and reward-driven closed-loop optimization, \mname$\,\,$systematically explores the protocol modification space and learns to identify high-impact interventions that improve clinical trial success probability.
+Specifically, \mname\ maintains local memory to accumulate iteration-level feedback and reward attributed modification outcomes for within-trial adaptation, while a global memory distills transferable redesign patterns across trials to enable warm start initialization and exploration calibration.
+Through this hierarchical learning structure and reward-driven closed-loop optimization, \mname\ systematically explores the protocol modification space and learns to identify high-impact interventions that improve clinical trial success probability.